 By doing so, they were able to increase revenues handsomely the first year, with zero additional advertising and marketing expense.
 You can do the same, no matter what your business.

 This doesn’t mean you give up on marketing to attract your normal customers.
 No, they are your foundation.
-The restaurant I mention still needs those hundreds of monthly “average” transactions to function and they continue to use their restaurant marketing system to attract them like clockwork.
+The restaurant I mention still needs those hundreds of monthly “average” transactions to function.
 They’re the pool from which the one-percenters are drawn.

 If you figure out what the one-percenters want, and you can give it to them, they’ll spend far more than you might now believe.